 When you make a durable power of attorney for health care, the most important decision you will face is deciding who your health care agent should be.
 (In your state, this person may also be called a health care proxy, surrogate, or attorney-in-fact.)

-In case you don't know, a durable power of attorney for health care gives another person authority to make medical decisions for you if you are unable to speak for yourself.
-In some states, this document may be called an Appointment of Health Care Proxy, Designation of Health Care Surrogate, or something similar -- but it works the same as a durable power of attorney.
+To make your choice of health care agent official, you'll need to make a durable power of attorney for health care (also called a medical power of attorney), which gives another person authority to make medical decisions for you if you are unable to speak for yourself.
+In some states, this document may be called an Appointment of Health Care Proxy, Designation of Health Care Surrogate, or something similar—but it works the same as a durable power of attorney.
 (For more information, see The Living Will and Power of Attorney for Health Care: An Overview.)

 If you want to learn more about the obligation to follow your wishes, read Will Medical Personnel Honor My Health Care Documents?

 Does the person live close to you?
 While you need not name someone who lives in the same city or state as you do, proximity can be critical.
 If you have a long illness, your agent may be called upon to spend weeks or even months nearby, making sure medical personnel abide by your wishes for health care.

 Will the person also be your financial agent?
 If you make a durable power of attorney for finances to name someone to manage your finances in case you become incapacitated, it's usually wise to name the same person as both your agent for health care and your agent for finances.